stephenballot/me/README.md

 **Some Final Thoughts**

-I love talking about topics that are outside of work -- within my interests and yours.
+I enjoy talking about topics that are outside of work too -- within my interests and yours.
 If it ever feels like we are talking too much shit or wasting time, let me know.

 I see things as systems.
 I reduce all complex things (including relationships with other teams, collaborating on OKRs, etc.) into systems.
 I think in flowcharts.
 I take great joy in attempting to understand how these systems and flowcharts all fit together.
 When I see large or small inefficiencies in systems, I’d like to fix them with your help.
 I enjoy eliminating duplicate work.